Jonas64/AstroNTFY/README.md

 Create a new topic in the app with a cryptic name that people won't guess.
 I used a password generator.

 ## Final setup
 Finally, fill in the variables (latitude/longitude, elevation, ntfy topic, timezone) in [variables_example.py](variables_example.py) and rename it to variables.py.
+There are also other variables for more control over the notifications, that is documented there.

 # Optional